 Everyone loves one another here.
 We all live in perfect harmony with each other and with the Universe.
 We can go into each other’s rooms, sit on the bed (except Kalinka’s).
 She still picks such rows about that with me.
 We also watch TV altogether and chat a lot.

 The day in this house begins quite early with breakfast.
 Not everyone takes it, though I do, always.
 It fortifies me for what I have to do in the morning and that is stalk and hunt birds.
-The first time I brought a half dead sparrow into the lounge where everybody was absorbed in watching TV.
-They all shot up from their seats screaming to high heaven.
+The first time I brought a half dead sparrow into the lounge everybody was absorbed in watching TV.
+They all shot up from their seats screaming to high Heaven.
 Except Kalinka who sat there green with envy.

 ‘Has she eaten?’
 I heard Katy ask Mumsey.

-Of course I had eaten, and Kalinka’s breakfast too on that particular day.
-Not that she is happy about that, but then she is so slow in coming when called at mealtimes.
+Of course, I had eaten and Kalinka’s breakfast too on that particular day.
+Not that she is happy about that, but then she is so slow in coming down when called at mealtimes.

 Anyway, I adore bird watching.
 It is my passion, my addiction.
-If they knew how rewarding it is to sit like a statue, still under shady bushes, smell the smell of roses nearby, be tickled by fallen leaves, feel the breeze whisper under one’s whiskers and wait, in anticipation, for a silly bird to land right at your paws!
-Well, no matter how much I get shouted at, I shan’t ever give it up!
+If they knew how rewarding it is to sit like a statue, still under shady bushes, smell the smell of roses nearby, be tickled by fallen leaves, feel the breeze whisper under one’s whiskers and wait, in anticipation, for a silly bird to land right at your paws.
+Well, no matter how much I get shouted at, I shan’t ever give it up.

-I then take a well-deserved nap on my furry blanket on the landing, close to the radiator.
-The bliss of it in winter, you cannot imagine!
-In the afternoons when Katy comes back from wherever, she wants to play with me and I with her.
+I take a well-deserved nap on my furry blanket on the landing, close to the radiator.
+The bliss of it in winter, you cannot imagine.
+In the afternoons, when Katy comes back from wherever, she wants to play with me.
 That takes much out of each other, above all - me, as I do the running up and down like a maniac, chasing after anything she throws down the staircase.
 Thank goodness that tires her as well because after a time she settles down to another type of game, a more sensible one so that both of us can get a rest.
 It is called ‘shovelling’.
 It consists of her taking out books and papers and I sit on them.
-She then pushes me away ever so gently with her left hand while moving her right hand here and there.
+She pushes me away ever so gently with her left hand, while moving her right hand here and there.
 I keep still for a few minutes pretending to be asleep, then I crawl back on the papers and lie there like a cold pudding.
 She pushes me on one side again and that is how the shovelling game starts, and ends at supper time.

 Princess Kalinka and I get called down first and given our food.
 One day I asked her why she was called Princess.

-‘Because I am of noble birth’, she replied, nose up and off she trotted.
+‘Because I am of noble birth,’ she replied, nose up and off she trotted.
 It is not true.
 I suspect she is a liar and a snob.
-I once heard Mumsey say over the phone, ‘Poor Kalinka, she must have been maltreated or abandoned.
+I once heard Mumsey say over the phone.
+‘Poor Kalinka, she must have been maltreated or abandoned.
 Yes, we got her through the RSPA.
 When she came to the house, we all felt sorry for her and we elevated her immediately to the rank of Princess to compensate.’

-‘Of noble birth’, my paws!
+Of noble birth my paws!